L3earl/study_DataScience/coursera_johns_data specialist/course5_week2.md

 ### slide1. coding standard in R

-1.  easy to convert

--   basic text format is easy to use any environment, convert any format and editor
--   ASCII encoding is standard in english culture
--   R studio saves files as text format
+point 1. easy to convert - basic text format is easy to use any environment, convert any format and editor - ASCII encoding is standard in english culture - R studio saves files as text format

-1.  easy to read

--   indenting is improtant to make readable code, recommend tab space is 8
--   limit code width as 80 column
--   simple function is better to read and trace bug
+point 2. easy to read - indenting is improtant to make readable code, recommend tab space is 8 - limit code width as 80 column - simple function is better to read and trace bug

 ### slide2. markdown